 While I focus a lot on my children learning, there is another really important part of unschooling.
 Modelling the behavior we want to see, if we want our child to read, we need to read, read for ourselves, read to our children, listen to audio books, visit the library, by immersing ourselves and our families in literature and children can’t help but want to read.
 If we want our child to be curious, we need to be curious, follow our own interests, show our children how amazing and interesting we think our world is and they will see it too.

-“So to unschool, many of us need to live life more consciously and with more curiosity than we might normally feel inclined.
+Our life is best summed up in this quote, “So to unschool, many of us need to live life more consciously and with more curiosity than we might normally feel inclined.
 Rather than feel like we need to drive the kids to be more curious about life, we should be more curious.
 We should put on the CD of digeridoo music because we’re curious not because we think it would be good for the kids to hear.Which is a long winded way of saying unschoolers need to “prepare the environment” so everyone can learn, not just the kids.”
 Joyce Fetteroll